DiljotSG/wave-music-player/README.md

 ### Implementation

 This iteration also offers the user a NowPlayingView that includes a volume control slider and a like/unlike button.
 The behaviour of the like button is implemented, however, the button does not change to signifiy the change in liked song state.
-Additionally, it is important to note that the default behaviour of the application is to *shuffle* all music in the current view, this sometimes leads to the same track being played again (as the included library is tiny).
-When the current track is finished playing, the activity name does not update to reflect the new track that is playing.
+Additionally, it is important to note that the default behaviour of the application is to *shuffle* all music in the current view sometimes leading to the same track being played consecutively (as the included library is tiny).

 ### Known Issues

-- Creating a playlist with an already existing name allows you to add duplicate songs to the already existing playlist.
 - When a song is allowed to play to its end and the next song begins playing, the title text of the activity is not updated with the now playing song's title.

 ### Incomplete Features

 The following features were not completed this iteration due to the user stories listed below that were not assigned for this iteration.
-The user stories [Choose the folders that contain music](https://code.cs.umanitoba.ca/comp3350-summer2019/team-ten-10/issues/37) from Iteration 1 and [Add currently playing song to a playlist](https://code.cs.umanitoba.ca/comp3350-summer2019/team-ten-10/issues/23) from iteration 2 where not completed this iteration and will be moved to iteration 3.
+The assigned user stories [Choose the folders that contain music](https://code.cs.umanitoba.ca/comp3350-summer2019/team-ten-10/issues/37) from Iteration 1 and [Add currently playing song to a playlist](https://code.cs.umanitoba.ca/comp3350-summer2019/team-ten-10/issues/23) from iteration 2 where not completed this iteration and will be moved to iteration 3.

 * Sort Music
   * [Sort by most played songs](https://code.cs.umanitoba.ca/comp3350-summer2019/team-ten-10/issues/28)